ossf/scorecard/README.md

 ### Public Data

-We run a weekly Scorecards scan of the 1 million most critical open source projects judged by their direct dependencies, and publish the results in a
+We run a weekly Scorecards scan of the 1 million most critical open source projects judged by their direct dependencies and publish the results in a
 [BigQuery public dataset](https://cloud.google.com/bigquery/public-data).

 This data is available in the public BigQuery dataset